 - Segformer Pretrained Weights Discrepancy:

-brought up an issue regarding the mismatch of mIOU values of Segformer b4 or b5 models on cityscape or ADE20k datasets, between what is referenced in the paper and whatâs available in Hugging Face.
+@shamik6766brought up an issue regarding the mismatch of mIOU values of Segformer b4 or b5 models on cityscape or ADE20k datasets, between what is referenced in the paper and whatâs available in Hugging Face.
 The user asked for assistance in obtaining the correct pretrained weights.
-They also mentioned using#nvidia
+They also mentioned using#nvidia.

 â· #NLP (8 messagesđ„):